finos/common-domain-model/documentation/source/documentation.rst

 Legal Agreements
 ----------------

+The Use of "Agreements" in Financial Markets
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Financial transactions consist primarily of agreements between parties to make future payments or deliveries to each other.
+To ensure performance, those agreements typically take the form of legally enforceable contracts, which the parties record in writing to minimize potential future disagreements.

+It is common practice in some markets for different aspects of these agreements to be recorded in different documents, most commonly dividing those terms that exist at the trading relationship level (e.g. credit risk monitoring and collateral) from those at the transaction level (the economic and risk terms of individual transactions).
+Relationship agreements and individual transaction level documents are often called “master agreements” and “confirmations” respectively, and multiple confirmations may be linked to a single master agreement.

+Both the relationship and transaction level documents may be further divided into those parts that are standard for the relevant market, which may exist in a pre-defined base form published by a trade association or similar body, and those that are more bespoke and agreed by the specific parties.
+The standard published forms may anticipate that the parties will choose from pre-defined elections in a published form, or create their own bespoke amendments.

+In CDM generally, “legal agreement” refers to the written terms of a relationship-level agreement, and "contract" refers to the written terms defining an executed financial transaction.

+Legal Agreements in the CDM
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The CDM provides a digital representation of the legal agreements that govern transactions and workflows.
 The benefits of this digital representation are summarized below:

 * **Supporting marketplace initiatives to streamline and standardise legal agreements** with a comprehensive digital representation of such agreements.